Blog image for recommended web page word count.

 Quote about social media.

-More Quality Content Has Greater Potential to Provide Value
+More Quality Content Has Greater Potential To Provide Value

 We recently wrote a blog article about the best image size for Twitter.
 It’s currently the most viewed article on our website and the average amount of time people are spending on the page currently 7:58.